Azure/autorest/docs/powershell/options.md

 directive:
   - remove-command: New-AzConfigurationStore
 ```

-To remove all the cmdlets that match a specific pattern, provide the regex expression.
+(**Regex**) To remove all the cmdlets that match a specific pattern, provide the regex expression.
 For example:

 ```yaml false
 # Suppress all cmdlets that start with Get-AzOperation
 directive:
   - remove-command: Get-AzOperation.*
 ```

 #### Cmdlet Rename

 For cmdlet renaming we support both string literals and regex patterns.